Faceted wrinkling by contracting a curved boundary

 The flourishing field of extreme mechanics \cite{Krieger2012, Bertoldi2017, Santangelo2017,Callens2018} seeks ways in which large, spontaneous material deformations yield robust, reproducible structures and motions.
-Many of these structures exploit the selective deformations shown by thin sheets, which bend or fold easily but resist internal stretching strongly \cite{Cerda2003, Cerda2004, mora_buckling_2006, Klein2007, Vandeparre2011, Hure2012, Vella2015, Davidovitch2019, Paulsen2019}.
+Many of these structures exploit the selective deformations shown by thin sheets, which bend or fold easily but resist internal stretching strongly \cite{Cerda1998, Cerda2003, Cerda2004, mora_buckling_2006, muller_conical_2008, Klein2007, Vandeparre2011, Hure2012, Vella2015, Davidovitch2019, Paulsen2019, Efrati2015}.
 The large resistance to stretching creates strong, non-local constraints that restrict the sheet to selected modes of deformation.
 A classic example is the Miura-\textit{ori} folding pattern \cite{Miura1985, Mahadevan2005, Schenk2013}.
-This periodic pattern enables to contract a spread-out flat sheet of paper into a compactly folded state with one single mode of deformation dictated by the pattern (see Fig.~\ref{fig:fig1}a).
-Here we report similar robust deformation of a flat sheet \textit{without} the position-dependent processing of an origami fold.
-Instead, we specify an initial annular shape and a simple mode of \textit{edge deformation}: contracting the inner boundary radially.
+This periodic pattern enables one to contract a spread-out flat sheet of paper into a compactly folded state with one single mode of deformation dictated by the pattern (see Fig.~\ref{fig:1}a).
+Here we report similar robust deformation of a flat sheet without the position-dependent processing needed for an origami fold.
+Instead, we specify an initial annular shape and a simple mode of \textit{edge} deformation: contracting the inner boundary radially.
 The result is a strongly reproducible three-dimensional pattern of high-amplitude wrinkles.
-We attribute the reproducibility to a qualitative feature of the simulated deformation -- it involves virtually no stretching; in the limit of zero thickness, it is ``isometric".
+We attribute the reproducibility to a qualitative feature of the simulated, finite-element simulation---each wrinkle approaches an isometric shape, with no stretching.
 This unstretched morphology is made possible by a distinct pattern of flat, triangular facets alternating with smoothly-curving conical segments.

+We consider a minimal form of radial contraction that we call ``inner Lam\'e" contraction.
+We displace the inner boundary of the annulus with no further constraints.
+Our interest in this geometry arose from experiments on the curling of edge-connected polymeric sheets with unequal solvent swelling.
+Ref.~\cite{Kim2012Thermally-respo} shows the result for two half sheets with different swelling separated by a straight boundary.
+We simulated the radial analogue of this situation, where the straight boundary was replaced by a circular boundary separating an inner region with little swelling from an outer one with more swelling.
+The swelling resulted in fine radial wrinkling like that shown in Fig.~\ref{fig:1}.
+The present simplified system was developed to understand this wrinkling.